BLSQ/mobile-coda-report/README.md

 Open the `index.html` file with your code editor, make sure to have HTML plugin formatter activated then format the content file

 In header tag, on:
 - line 8, with `<script></script>` tag, on the `src` attribute, remove the path `/static/js/`.
-Just keep the main css file name
+Just keep the main css file name.
-- line 9, with `<link>` tag  attribute, remove the path `/static/css/` In order to reference the rigth path, then remove css and js folder as they are empty
+- line 9, with `<link>` tag  attribute, remove the path `/static/css/`.

+In order to reference the right path, then remove css and js folder as they are empty.

 Inside `build/static` folder, create zip file with the whole content by selecting all files then zip, provide the name for the zip and let the process finish compressing files .